ksam902/wp-plugin-nfl-teams-list/README.md

 ## Assumptions

 * The API will always return something.
-* Users are\'t putting special characters into the shortcode parameters.
+* Users will not put special characters into the shortcode parameters.

 ## Built With